gafink01/Developer-Protfolio-Gateway/README.md

 **Description**

-CALC2000 is a COBOL program that calculates the future value of an investment over a fixed number of years using a set interest rate.
-The program runs multiple scenarios by doubling the investment amount each time, demonstrating iterative processing and financial calculations.
+CALC200 is a program that runs multiple scenarios by doubling the investment amount each time, demonstrating iterative processing and financial calculations.

 **Key Concepts:**
 COMPUTE statements | PERFORM loops | Iteration | Numeric calculations | ROUNDED option